-- (1) A Member may object, by way of a point of order, only to a breach of - - (a) any of this local law; or - (b) any other written law. - (2) Despite anything in this local law to the contrary, a point of order - - (a) takes precedence over any discussion; and - (b) until determined, suspends the consideration or discussion of any other matter.
+- (1) A Member may object, by way of a point of order, only to a breach of: - (a) any of these Local Laws; or - (b) any other written law. - (2) Despite anything in these Local Laws to the contrary, a point of order: - (a) takes precedence over any discussion; and - (b) until determined, suspends the consideration or discussion of any other matter.